 As a best practice, we recommend you to create a Tag for Azure and use that tag to be dynamically associated with the assets identified via the key.
 Refer to the section 'Creating a Tag' for Azure to create a new tag.

-Currently, as a part of this integrated deployment is only available for Windows agents (pending support for Linux Agents too).
+Currently, as a part of this integrated deployment is only available for Windows and Linux agents.
+(Linux agent support is newly added).

-Click 'Install Instructions' under Windows.
+Click 'Install Instructions' under Windows or Linux.
 Choose 'Deploying on Azure' and retrieve the keys from the page

 Copy the License Code and Public Key and use it in during Deploying the agent.

 Tags provide you with an ability to uniquely list out the assets.
-For this exercise, we will create a new tag 'Azure' and use that to identify the assets in Azure cloud from the rest.
+For this exercise, we will create a new tag 'Azure' and use that to identify the assets in the Azure cloud from the rest.
 Create additional tags as it applies to your organization, in a similar way.

 Navigate to the Asset View and create a new Tag from the 'Tag' page.

 The tag created shows up in the list of Tags.
 Associate the tag during key generation.

 - Users can create Power shell methodology against the Azure Security Center APIs to automate the process.